ThatMishakov/pmOS/README.md

 ## Compilation and execution

-clang and lld is used as cross-compiler and linker, and grub2 is used to create bootable CDs (and loading the kernel).
-In order to compile the system, you need make, clang, lld, grub, xorriso, grub2.
+GCC/binutils are used as a cross-compiler and a linker, and grub2 is used to create bootable CDs (and loading the kernel).
+In order to compile the kernel and loader, you need make, grub, xorriso, grub2 and a gcc cross-compiler (https://wiki.osdev.org/GCC_Cross-Compiler).
+Userspace programs use hosted gcc cross-compiler, which should be built automatically the first time you execute a make.
 You can then use `make bochs` to compile everything and execute it inside the bochs debugger.

 ## Features
 These are the features that are planned to be had in the OS: